 There will be no extension in the due date, neither make-ups for HW assignments.
-However, I will allow you to miss one per test.
-The grade for the one you miss will be the average of your other HW assignments for the corresponding test.
+HW assignments will be done in groups.

 Please mark your calendars with the dates indicated in the schedule of activities.

 10.4.
 Course Disclaimer

 Every attempt is made to provide a syllabus that is complete and that provides an accurate overview of the course.
 However, circumstances and events may make it necessary for the instructor to modify the syllabus during the semester.
 This may depend, in part, on the progress, needs, and experiences of the students.